 Note: this recipe has been updated to include tofu.
 The initial recipe did not contain tofu however, adding the tofu makes this a much more satisfying and well balanced meal (in my opinion).
-You could also include cooked chickpeas for additional protein and fibre if you like (or substitute out the tofu for chickpeas instead!).
+You could also include cooked chickpeas for additional protein and fiber if you like (or substitute out the tofu for chickpeas instead!).

-Flavouring Vegan Thai Green Curry
+Flavoring Vegan Thai Green Curry

 Green curry paste is an amazing vegan ingredient (always check the label to be sure it’s vegan).
 Essentially, green curry paste is a blend of delicious and aromatic Thai ingredients including green chilies, lemongrass, garlic, shallot, galangal, cumin and coriander seed.
 The Thai green curry paste I purchase also contains salt.

 Curry paste can last for a long time in the fridge so it’s a nice ingredient to keep on hand.
-There is also red curry paste available and it has its own unique and delicious flavour.
+There is also red curry paste available and it has its own unique and delicious flavor.
 You can easily turn this recipe into a Thai red curry by subbing the green curry paste for a red curry paste; I would also switch out the lime juice for lemon when making red curry.

-In addition to the curry paste, I’ve included extra flavour in this recipe with additional garlic and ginger, along with some soy sauce (or tamari, for gluten free) and lime juice to finish the dish off.
+In addition to the curry paste, I’ve included extra flavor in this recipe with additional garlic and ginger, along with some soy sauce (or tamari, for gluten free) and lime juice to finish the dish off.

-All-in-all you end up with a rich balance of flavours and a nice warming heat (from the green chilies in the curry paste).
+All-in-all you end up with a rich balance of flavors and a nice warming heat (from the green chilies in the curry paste).
 If you don’t like things too spicy, you can use less curry paste but be warned that green curry paste is quite spicy, even in small amounts.